TTHPATEL/TTHPATEL/README.md

 - 🔭 I’m currently working on My skills

-- 🌱 I’m currently learning **React, Blockchain, Node JS, Data Analytics Course**
+- 🌱 I’m currently learning React, JavaScript, and app development.

 - 📫 How to reach me: mail me at **thchhabhaiya@gmail.com**